-&lt;sup>22While prior literature has raised concerns about using these measures when investors trade infrequently, our large sample size makes is impossible to follow an alternative approach such as a hazard-rate model (Feng, Lei and Seasholes, Mark S 2005).
+While prior literature has raised concerns about using these measures when investors trade infrequently, our large sample size makes is impossible to follow an alternative approach, such as a hazard-rate model (Feng and Seasholes 2005).
 Nonetheless, the fact that Chinese retail investors trade very frequently largely mitigates such concerns.